From my book Frozen Moments—Poverty is the biggest crime.

 Mr. Sabharwal said, “Please go.”

 She went away.
-Mr. Sabarwal told Siding in charge, “Let me talk to the leader.”
+Mr. Sabarwal told the Siding in charge, “Let me talk to the leader.”

 We went to the Manager.
-He informed him about the strike and matters related to the strike.
+He informed him of the strike and related matters.
 The manager telephoned the leader.
 He assured him that he was coming.

 We went underground for our work.
 In the evening, we went to the siding.
 The siding in charge informed that the leader came and went to strike persons.
-He talked with the woman because of whom others were on strike.
-Later he told me to inform you that tomorrow by ten o’clock in the morning matter will be settled.
+He talked with the woman because others were on strike because of her.
+Later, he told me to inform you that the matter will be settled by tomorrow morning at ten o’clock.

-At about ten o’clock leader came.
-He went to striking workers.
+At about ten o’clock, the leader came.
+He went to the striking workers.
 They shouted – “Inqilab, Zindabad (Long live the revolution), Bharat Mata Ki Jai (Victory for Mother India).”

 After shouting slogans, the workers’ leader gave a speech, “Fellow workers, today, to redress our problem, our beloved leader has come.
 We are very much indebted to him.
 Our dear leader stood with us whenever we faced trouble for our cause.
 We are grateful to him.
 Today he came to redress our problem.
 Whatever decision he takes, we will accept it.
-Please welcome our leader with our clapping first.
+Please welcome our leader with a round of applause first.

 Thus, the strike was called off.
-There were mirth and glee all around.
-The lady who was the reason for this strike sat in the leader’s car.
+There was mirth and glee all around.
+The woman who caused this strike sat in the leader’s car.
 He took her with him.

 After seeing his compassion for the poor, I respected him from the core of my heart.
 If someone other than him had been there, he would have used that woman’s poverty and called her to his place, but he took her with him in his car to convince those workers that he was their only savior.
 How easily he solved the problem.
 This world is so beautiful and safe only due to such people.
 Perhaps this is the reason why the management keeps leaders in good humor.

-The other afternoon, when I went to siding, I saw the woman the leader had taken with him working with two other women who complained against her.
-Today women leaders and this woman were not only working together, but they were talking like friends.
+The other afternoon, when I went to the siding, I saw the woman the leader had taken with him working with two other women who complained against her.
+Today, women leaders and this woman were not only working together but also talking like friends.
 I was astonished to see this.
 I asked Siding in charge, “What kind of miracle is this?
-Yesterday, the woman talked ill about her, and they are friends today.
+Yesterday, the woman talked badly about her, and they are friends today.
 I thought the leader would engage her for work elsewhere, but this is a miracle.”

 “Yes, sir, it is the leader’s miracle.
 He is famous for these kinds of miracles.
 Please have a seat.
 I am getting you a cup of hot tea.”
 Siding in charge said, laughing.